EpicEric/sandhole/book/src/introduction.md

 ## About the project

 [Sandhole](https://github.com/EpicEric/sandhole) is an unconventional reverse proxy which uses the built-in reverse port forwarding from OpenSSH, allowing services to expose themselves to the Internet with minimal configuration.
-This is especially useful for services behind NAT, but you may also want this for:
+This is especially useful for services behind NAT, but you may also use Sandhole for:

 - Quickly prototyping websites, APIs, and TCP services, and sharing them with others.
 - Exposing endpoints or ports on IoT devices, game servers, and other applications.
 - Hosting a dual-stack HTTP+SSH service (via ProxyJump), such as a Git instance.
 - Handling a multi-tenant network with several websites under the same domain.
-- Using the tunnel for peer-to-peer connections, or [even as a basic VPN](./local_forwarding.md).
+- Using the tunnel for ad hoc peer-to-peer connections, or [even as a basic VPN](./local_forwarding.md).
 - And possibly more!